Call 24/7.

-Here is a list of methadone clinics in Union County, NC.
-Get immediate methadone treatment in Union County from a local and trusted Methadone clinic.
-Find medication-assisted treatment options in Union County, North Carolina from one of the treatment centers below.
+Here is a list of methadone clinics and addiction treatment centers in Union County, NC.
+Find immediate methadone treatment in Union County by looking through the local treatment centers below.
+Find medication-assisted treatment options in Union County, North Carolina.

 Call (877) 855-0765 for 24/7 help with treatment.